 - Iron-rich foods at each meal.
-For example meat, oily fish, fortified breakfast cereals, lentils and green leafy vegetables combined with a source of vitamin C to aid absorption (see table page 6). - Do not give cows' milk as the milk drink to infants under one year. - Avoid excess volumes of milk drinks after one year of age and try to encourage three servings of dairy products per day, including milk, yogurt and cheese.
+For example meat, oily fish, fortified breakfast cereals, lentils and green leafy vegetables combined with a source of vitamin C to aid absorption (see table page 6). - Do not give cows' milk as the milk drink to infants under one year. - Avoid excess volumes of milk drinks after one year of age by limiting milk, cheese and yogurt to three servings per day where one serving is 120mLs milk/ yogurt.
 This includes all milk drinks so that toddlers are drinking a maximum of about three milk drinks of 120mls per day.
-More than a pint of milk per day is too much.
+A pint of milk per day is too much milk for a toddler.